Florencemon/ohmydog_tienda_online/README.md

 Side information: To use the application in a special environment use ```lorem ipsum``` to start
 ## Collaboration
 ***
-Coderhouse collaborate with your project.
+Coderhouse collaborate with this project.